benoitc/gunicorn/docs/source/design.rst

 Since Gunicorn 19, a threads option can be used to process requests in multiple threads.
 Using threads assumes use of the gthread worker.
-One benefit from threads is that requests can take longer than the worker timeout while notifying the master process that it is not frozen and should not be killed.
+One benefit from threads is that requests can take longer than the worker timeout while notifying the main process that it is not frozen and should not be killed.
 Depending on the system, using multiple threads, multiple worker processes, or some mixture, may yield the best results.
 For example, CPython may not perform as well as Jython when using threads, as threading is implemented differently by each.
 Using